 I stayed at Le Village hostel in Montmartre.
 It did make my list of top hostels in the UK and Europe, thanks to its premier location near Sacré-Coeur.
 I could also easily walk to two different metro stops, there was a supermarket next door and our four-bed female dorm room conveniently came with a desk.
 It wasn’t the most spacious room or hostel, but I really enjoyed my stay there.

-Paris solo travel tips
+General Paris solo travel tips

 ♥ Don’t be scared of the metro.
 I found it very easy to use, as the ticket machines have an English option.
 I used Google Maps to navigate the public transport system.